skylerdegrote/just-write-it-noauth/README.md

 ###Step by Step How To's Included
 * How to use Scrivener Effectively
+* What is a scene vs what is a chapter
 * How to build a main character
 * How to build non-main characters with the amount of detail you may still need in your book
 * How to design a setting and use it well (future addition)